shauryaanegii/ContextAI/README.md

 # 📕 ContextAI

-*An AI-powered document assistant that lets you interact with your PDFs using natural language.*
+*An AI-powered document assistant that lets you interact with your PDFs using natural language, built with LangChain and Retrieval-Augmented Generation (RAG).*

 ## ✨ Features